 Objects thrown at it at speeds of 60 feet per second or faster will shatter it.

 Plexiglass is used in products such as balcony barriers and windows with a high likelihood of breaking or shattering, as well as display cases for commercial use.

 Uses for Tempered Glass

 Tempered glass is also used for glass shelving, windshields and fixtures, fireplace screens, eyeglass, and medical equipment for this reason.
 It is considered safe under conditions where other forms of glass, when broken, would cause injuries to people and pets.

 Plexiglass and tempered glass take a bit of care to keep them clean and to prevent scratching or etching.
 Make sure to:

-- Clean plexiglass and tempered glass with a mild soap, rinse with water and polish with a wet chamois.
+- Clean both materials with a mild soap, rinse with water, and polish with a wet chamois.

-- Remove deeper scratches from plexiglass with sandpaper, starting with a rough 320 grit paper and moving to a sandpaper in the 500 to 600A grit range.
+- Remove deeper scratches from plexiglass with sandpaper, starting with a rough 320 grit paper and moving to sandpaper in the 500 to 600A grit range.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.